ericmoritz/fp/README.md

 However doing workflows with compose is not as natural is it could be.
 This is where the functional thread comes into play.

-### Functional threads
+### Thrush

-Not to be confused with Thread(), a functional thread composes a single function from sequence of functions.
+A Thrush composes a single function from sequence of functions.
 It does a similar job as `c` but is left associative.

     dosomething = t([do1, do2, do3])